2009 Cleveland Browns season: Week 1: vs. Minnesota Vikings

 The Browns opened their season at home against the Minnesota Vikings trying to improve on their 4–12 record from last season.
 After trading field goals in the first quarter, RB Adrian Peterson scored the first touchdown of the game, giving Minnesota a 10–3 lead.
 But K Phil Dawson kicked his second field goal and WR Josh Cribbs returned a punt for a touchdown and the Browns took a 13–10 lead into halftime.
 However, the second half was controlled completely by the Vikings, with QB Brett Favre connecting with WR Percy Harvin for Favre's first touchdown pass as a Viking.
 In the 4th quarter, QB Brady Quinn completed a touchdown pass to TE Robert Royal, the first touchdown by Cleveland's offense since the 4th quarter of Week 11 in 2008, ending a span of 416 offensive plays without a touchdown.

 With the loss, Cleveland fell to 0–1.
+As of 2025, this marks the last time the Browns hosted the Vikings in Cleveland.